Stop. Don’t Do it. Don’t tell yourself that you’re doing to do more of _______. It’s not going to work.

 By telling others what your goals are, it keeps you accountable.

 I had a friend’s wife on Facebook post on day 1 that she was doing a 21 day food cleanse.
 That meant no sugar, carbs, dairy and processed foods.
 Sounds like torture.
 She followed a 21 day plan that told her what to each day.
 It was so hard because she craved foods she couldn’t have.
 But everyday she posted a photo of something she made and ate that day.
 I commented early on that she was going to make it because now her friend were following along every day on Facebook.
 Did she want to announce that she failed?
 Probably not.
 She even survived Halloween and didn’t just have one piece of candy.
+What she did get was a delicious creamy soup with nuts that I made for dinner.

 She finished her 21 days and I bet if she didn’t have friends to keep her accountable, it would have been so easy to just cheat or give up.